Last updated on December 2, 2021

 Marquise cut diamonds are unique, elegant and relatively rare.
-They make only 1.5% of all GIA-certified diamonds available for sale globally.
-Due to their elongated and narrow shape, marquise diamonds look larger than all other diamond shapes of the same carat weight.
-If you are interested in buying a diamond that makes fingers look slender, our marquise cut diamond guide is a must-read.
+Due to their elongated and narrow shape, they look larger than all other diamond cuts of the same carat weight.
+If you are interested in buying a stone with an aristocratic air and a unique shape, this marquise cut diamond guide is a must-read.

 History of Marquise Cut Diamonds

 Marquise cut has a royal pedigree and a truly fascinating history that dates back to 18th century France.

 The legend has it that the original cut was created for the Marquise de Pompadour, the official chief mistress of King Louis XV.
 In the 1740s, the King requested his jeweller to design a cut which outline would resemble the shape of the Marquise’s mouth.
 No surprise, the courtiers of the time wore marquise cut diamonds to demonstrate their high rank.